9 Successful PWA Examples That May Inspire You

-Many famous businesses, including Starbucks, The Financial Times and Pinterest, have built PWAs and reported a considerable increase in user engagement.
+Many leading businesses, including Starbucks, The Financial Times, and Pinterest, have built PWAs and reported a considerable increase in user engagement.
 PWA technologies can help companies gain up to 12x more users.
 Some PWA solutions require up to 300x less storage than native apps.
 As a continuation of our series of blog posts on PWA development, we collected 9 examples of successful PWAs that will inspire you to build one for your business.

 What is a PWA?

 Progressive web applications (PWAs) are hybrids of regular websites and mobile apps.
 PWAs offer some fantastic features: the responsive, safe, and streamlined user experience makes them the future of web development.
 While they look and behave like native apps, they don’t require you to visit an app store.
 We explained how progressive web apps work in our complete guide to PWA.

 Successful PWA examples

 Dozens of major brands have reinforced their mobile efforts and released PWAs.
 Some of the most powerful examples of PWAs include those used by media companies, platforms for social news-sharing, travel services, and e-commerce solutions.

 Pinterest decided to build a PWA when they determined that they offered a slow website experience.
 Only 1% of their visitors converted to signups and app installs for iOS and Android.
 A PWA improved vital performance metrics.
 Visitors spent 40% more time on Pinterest’s PWA compared to the mobile website.
 Pinterest experienced a 44% increase in ad revenue rate and a 60% increase in user engagement.
 The Pinterest PWA requires only 150 KB of data storage, which is much less than the native Android (9.6MB) and iOS (56MB) apps.